scrabbletank/farhome-rules/rulesdoc.md

 ***Flying.*** This creature can fly with its movement and is immune to ground based effects.

 ***Innate Magic.*** This creature does not require a codex to cast spells.
 They cast all spells at 6th level using 6/1/0 for their spellcasting rolls, and cannot cast more than 8 times per day.
+Spells cast are considered one level higher when targeted by _Counter Spell_ or _Dispel Magic_.
 They know the spells _Destroy Monstrosity, Regeneration, Inner Fire, Judgement, Radiance, Excorism, Word of Command_.

 ***Detect Evil.*** This creature can detect the presence of Undead or Monstrosities within one mile, knowing their general location.